Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/soc-level-1/module-1-blue-team-introduction/module-3-core-soc-solutions/introduction-to-siem.md

 ## 🎯 What's New / Deeper This Time

-- Concrete examples of host-centric vs network-centric logs
+- Concrete examples of host-centric vs network-centric logs.
-- A worked example of log correlation revealing a hidden attack story
+- A worked example of log correlation revealing a hidden attack story.
-- Specific Windows/Linux/web server log details
+- Specific Windows/Linux/web server log details.
-- Two full worked examples of **building a detection rule from scratch**
+- Two full worked examples of **building a detection rule from scratch**.
-- The specific actions an analyst takes after investigating an alert
+- The specific actions an analyst takes after investigating an alert.

 ## 🧠 In My Own Words